OmarCloud20/CDKTF-Tutorial/README.md

 ```

-**Important Note:**
+**Important Notes:**

-When you run `terraform init --migrate-state`, Terraform will prompt you to answer the following question:
+When you run `terraform init --migrate-state`, Terraform prompts you to answer the following question:

 `Do you want to copy existing state to the new backend?`

-A. If you enter, `yes` to migrate the state file to the S3 backend, CDKTF will manage the S3 backend (S3 bucket and DynamoDB table) for you.
-If you delete the stack, the S3 bucket and DynamoDB table will be deleted as well (will add `force_destroy=True` to the S3 bucket).
-This option is not recommended if you want to keep the S3 bucket and DynamoDB table, especially if you are using the S3 bucket and DynamoDB table for other Terraform projects.
+A. If you enter, `yes` to migrate the state file to the S3 backend, CDKTF will manage the S3 remote backend (S3 bucket and DynamoDB table) for you.
+Therefore, if you delete the stack, the S3 bucket and DynamoDB table will be vurnerable to deletion.
+Note, we can't delete a non-empty S3 unless we add `force_destroy=True` to the S3 bucket configuration.
+This option is not recommended if you want to keep the S3 bucket and DynamoDB table, especially if you are using the S3 bucket and DynamoDB table as a remote backend for other Terraform projects.
 But, if you are just experimenting with CDKTF, this option is fine.

 B. If you enter `no`, to migrate the state file to the S3 backend, CDKTF will not manage the S3 bucket and DynamoDB table.
-If you delete the stack, the S3 bucket and DynamoDB table will not be deleted.
-You will have to manually delete the S3 bucket and DynamoDB table.
-You will also need to remove the S3 bucket and DynamoDB table constructs from the `main.py` file.
+If you delete the stack, the S3 bucket and DynamoDB table will not be deleted and you will have to manually delete the S3 bucket and DynamoDB table.
+Moreover, you will also need to remove the S3 bucket and DynamoDB table constructs from the `main.py` file.

 To read more about initializing remote backend manually, refer to the [Terraform documentation](https://www.terraform.io/cdktf/concepts/remote-backends#:~:text=All%20cdktf%20operations%20perform%20an%20automatic%20terraform%20init%2C%20but%20you%20can%20also%20initialize%20manually).

 The below terminal recording demonstrates the steps above.
-In the recording, I have shown the error message that you may get if you attempt to run `cdktf deploy` without reconfiguring from local backend to an S3 remote backend.
-I have chosen `yes` to migrate the state file to the S3 backend and let the CDKTF manage the S3 bucket and DynamoDB table.
+In the recording, I have shown the error message that you may get if you attempt to run `cdktf deploy` prior to reconfiguring from local backend to an S3 remote backend.
+I have entered `yes` to migrate the state file to the S3 remote backend and let the CDKTF manage the S3 bucket and DynamoDB table.

 [![asciicast](https://asciinema.org/a/523574.svg)](https://asciinema.org/a/523574)

-6. Run `cdktf diff` from the project root directory to compare the current state of the stack with the desired state of the stack.
+7. Run `cdktf diff` from the project root directory to compare the current state of the stack with the desired state of the stack.
 The output should be empty, which means there are no changes to be made and the state file is up to date.

 ```